spruceid/recap-ts/README.md

 A Typescript implementation of [ERC-5573 ReCap](https://eips.ethereum.org/EIPS/eip-5573), enabling applications to express [UCAN-style object capabilities](https://github.com/ucan-wg/spec) using [Sign In With Ethereum](https://eips.ethereum.org/EIPS/eip-4361).

-This package is still ALPHA software, bugs may exist and APIs may change in future.

 ## Installation

 ReCap can be installed via `npm`: